jalpv1/network/README.md

 * install PosgreSql database
 * run dbcreate.sql to create database
 * run dbinit.sql to add test data in tables.
-* Do this commants in project folder:
+* Do this commands in project folder:
 ```

           mvn clean